kishorkhande75/AWS_Elastic_Beanstalk_With_Terraform/README.md

 AWSElasticBeanstalkWebTier
 AWSElasticBeanstalkWorkerTier
 AWSElasticBeanstalkMulticontainerDocker
-License
-This code is licensed under the MIT License.

-You can copy the above Markdown content and save it in a file named `README.md` in your GitHub repository.
-Feel free to modify the content and structure to match your specific needs.
+**Feel free to modify the content and structure to match your specific needs.**